Materials for Tweens Ages 9-14

 Core Competencies (Program Learning Outcomes)

-- A Articulate the ethics, values, and foundational principles of library and information professionals and their role in the promotion of intellectual freedom.
+- A Demonstrate awareness of the ethics, values, and foundational principles of one of the information professions, and discuss the importance of intellectual freedom within that profession.

 - I Use service concepts, principles, and techniques to connect individuals or groups with accurate, relevant, and appropriate information.